 As the name suggests, Pinene is a terpene that gives cannabis plants a tree or forest-like smell.
 This terpene is also found in conifer trees, pines, and eucalyptus offers antiseptic and anti-inflammatory properties and helps with memory retention.

 Humulene gives cannabis a woody and earthy aroma.
-It’s also found in ginger, sage, and ginseng.
+You can also find it in ginger, sage, and ginseng.
 This terpene is known for its benefits, such as antibacterial and anti-inflammatory properties, but it’s mostly known for suppressing appetite.

 Caryophyllene is most commonly found in rosemary, pepper, and cloves and gives cannabis a peppery-like or spicy aroma.
 This terpene has shown the potential to alleviate pain, reduce chronic inflammation, and induce sleep.

 Eucalyptol gives cannabis plants a sweet, minty, and slightly spicy aroma.
-It is more often found in eucalyptus plants, tea trees, and rosemary.
+You can often find it in eucalyptus plants, tea trees, and rosemary.
 This terpene is a powerful ally against muscle pain, joint pain and offers antioxidant properties.

-Ocimene is responsible for giving cannabis plants a citrusy, herbal, and sweet aroma in mangoes, orchids, and lavender.
+Ocimene gives cannabis plants a citrusy, herbal, and sweet aroma in mangoes, orchids, and lavender.
 This terpene acts as a natural defense against mosquitoes and other bugs.